-This session profiles our favourite games and activities that you can do with your students in your schoolyard - a ‘greatest hits’ compendium of experienced environmental educators’ classic learning activities and resources!
-In this session, you’ll “learn by doing” as many of these activities as possible, and discuss how to connect student learning with their familiar neighbourhood and community.
+This session profiles our favourite activities that you can do with your students in your schoolyard.
+You’ll “learn by doing” as many of these activities as possible, and discuss how to connect student learning with their familiar neighbourhood and community.
 We'll highlight a variety of resources to help you deepen students' connections with nature and environmental stewardship.

 How to teach controversial energy/environmental issues in your classroom

 "Climate change."
 "Getting Alberta oil to tidewater."
 Students hear a lot about the issues of our day.
 Teachers know the power of connecting student learning to current events - but what to do when the issue you've chosen is controversial and might get some parents upset?
 In this workshop, we'll review best teaching practices, show a few examples of powerful project-based and inquiry learning, mention some great teaching resources – and we’ll discuss classroom-ready strategies to help you 'go there' with your students.

 Numeracy and Literacy - using the environment as an engaging and meaningful context